JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 In the second category, each element Hessian ∇²fᵢ is approximate with a quasi-Newton linear operator.

 ### Partitioned quasi-Newton operators
-Once the partitioned matrix is allocated,
+Once the partitioned-matrix is allocated,
 ```@example PartitionedStructures
 partitioned_matrix_PBFGS = epm_from_epv(partitioned_gradient_x0)
 partitioned_matrix_PSR1 = epm_from_epv(partitioned_gradient_x0)
 partitioned_matrix_PSE = epm_from_epv(partitioned_gradient_x0)
 ```
 you can apply on it any of the three partitioned updates : PBFGS, PSR1, PSE (by default) :
 - PBFGS update each element approximation with BFGS;
 - PSR1 update each element approximation with SR1;
 - PSE each element approximation is update with BFGS if it is possible or with SR1 otherwise.